IntersectMBO/cardano-node/trace-forward/README.md

 # trace-forward

-`trace-forward` is a library allowing to forward tracing items from one process to another one.
-It is built upon [`typed-protocols`](https://github.com/input-output-hk/ouroboros-network/tree/master/typed-protocols).
+This library specifies two protocols allowing to forward different information from the node to external applications (for example, `cardano-tracer` or `cardano-wallet`).
+These protocols are built upon [`typed-protocols`](https://github.com/input-output-hk/ouroboros-network/tree/master/typed-protocols).

-The `trace-dispatcher` is using `trace-forward` to forward `TraceObject`s from the node to exernal acceptors (for example, `cardano-tracer`).
+The first one allows forwarding `TraceObject`s from the node to external applications.
+You can think of `TraceObject` as a log item, which will be saved in log files.

+The second one allows forwarding `DataPoint`s, arbitrary structured data that provides `ToJSON` instance.

+Please note that the node doesn't use this library directly.
+Instead, `trace-dispatcher` library is using it to forward mentioned data via different tracers.

+# Demo

+These protocols are `typed-protocols`-based, so they can be `Mux`-ed for use via the same network connection.
+The corresponding demo is provided by `cardano-tracer` project.

 ## Developers